puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

     sudo puppet agent -t

-When the run is complete, return to the Puppet master.
+When the run is complete, return to the Puppet server.

     exit